 One of the biggest hassles of being a human being is when your pride begins to start playing tricks on you.
 Just because you can get a job and buy stuff or build stuff, you suddenly start thinking that you have everything figured out.
 Just because you have some capitalized letters after your name on a calling card, you think you can call things out and have it all turn out right.
 There’s a certain arrogance that comes with human aging.
-From sheer dependency as babies to teen arrogance to pig-headed adulthood.
+From sheer dependency as babies to teen arrogance to pig-headed adulthood (like me when I though I could optimize my website by myself when there are great guides available everywhere).
 Isn’t it grand?
 Our pride makes us numb-both to ourselves and to others.
 Our spirit begins to die slowly.
 Then tragedy occurs.
-Everyone’s moment of truth differs from everyone else’s: it can be a divorce for some, for others it could be several months of unemployment, for others it is addiction.
+Everyone’s moment of truth differs from everyone else’s: it can be a divorce for some, for others it could be several months of unemployment, for others it is addiction, some people can even get addicted to boiling eggs (not naming names good guide on eggtutor).
 Regardless of the shape and color our challenges choose to appear in, everyone will face challenges.
 It is during these times that some of us choose to see the truth.
 The painful truth is that we don’t have it all figured out.
 We don’t call the shots And it isn’t all about us.
 The good news is that you don’t have to wait for your sweetie to walk out on you with her favorite Zumba trainer to get a whiff of this fundamental truth.
 You don’t even have to feel your boss’ boot as you get kicked out off a job to get a firm understanding of the reality of humility.
 In fact, all you need to do is spend some time in nature.
 Yes, nature-the real thing, not the manicured glossy postcard man-made caricature we all are tricked into believing exists in town parks across the country.
 When you lose yourself in the immensity of Yosemite or the Grand Canyon, you can’t help but be reminded of where you stand in the cosmos.
-The spiritual side aside, walking or doing sports in nature is also good if you are looking to lose weight fast.
+The spiritual side aside, walking or doing sports (like a bike trip we recently made in the netherlands with hollandcycletours.com which was tiring but very satisfying) in nature is also good if you are looking to lose weight.
+It’s also good for overall health, even for your hair.
 You’ll move and be in the nature at the same time!

 The immensity and infinity of it all